About the Edwin Washington Project

 The Edwin Washington Project started when a collection of old files was found in an abandoned schoolhouse in Leesburg, VA.
 Donna Kroiz of Loudoun County Public Schools recognized their potential value and asked Larry Roeder to assess the files, which he found to be of great historical value.
 They were not in order, and had been neglected for many decades without benefit of electricity, heat or cooling.
 The abandoned schoolhouse was a nest for insects and rodents.
 Larry asked a few colleagues to help him organize the documents and the Edwin Washington Project was born.

-We are incorporated 501(c)(3) under Diversity Fairs of Virginia.
+We are incorporated 501(c)(3) under the Edwin Washington Society, which also owns the Bulletin on Loudoun County History, the Rust Project and other efforts.
 Many have volunteered their time and contributed donations, as the entire project is privately financed.
 Donations have enabled the purchase of specialized software, preservation materials and computers.
 In-kind services have also been provided such as thousands of dollars of multi-spectral imaging by the Preservation Office of the Library of Congress and digital photography by Neil Steinberg, who owns Photoworks in Leesburg.

-The management and operations of this effort is multi-ethnic and open to all people dedicated to the value of a diverse society.
+The management and operations of this effort is multi-ethnic and open to all people regardless of political persuasion, dedicated to the value of a diverse society.

 In addition to developing a preservation plan for a very fragile archive of historically important material, we also needed to organize the documents, photographs and other artifacts to enable easy access by ordinary citizens and academics.
 The cataloging scheme was developed by Larry Roeder, MS, then on the faculty/staff of the Department of Library/Information Science (LIS) at the Catholic University of America.